X-C3LL/x-c3ll.github.io/_posts/2018-02-24-parasite-web-server-process.md

 7f4b294aa000-7f4b294ab000 rw-p 00003000 08:01 2360320                    /lib/x86_64-linux-gnu/libdl-2.19.so
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-That is cool because things are a lot easier.
+That is cool because things will be much easier.
 Our plan will be use this stage 1 to inject a little stub of code inside the target process, then change the program counter to point the address of our stub.
-Our stub will be just a call to dlopen() with our stage 2 and RLTD_LAZY as params (as libdl is loaded, we only need to recalculate the address of dlopen becuase of ASLR).
+Our stub will be just a call to dlopen() with our stage 2 and RLTD_LAZY as params (as libdl is loaded, we only need to recalculate the address of dlopen because of ASLR).

 ```c
 //Stub